 Learning From Your Email Habits With EmailAnalytics

-Now that we’ve covered these customer service email best practices, do you wish you could have more transparency into the email habits of your customer service employees?
+Now that we’ve covered these customer service email best practices, be sure not to miss our post on general email best practices!
+Do you wish you could have more transparency into the email habits of your customer service employees?
 Or do you just want to learn more about your own approach to customer service?

 Consider trying EmailAnalytics; our tool enables you to quickly generate data visuals to help you analyze things like your average email response time, your busiest times and days of the week, and how long your threads with customers usually last.
 Sign up for a free trial today, and start learning more about your team’s approach to email.